9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 We can chain applications of `ap` like this as many times as we need to, thereby bypassing the `liftM` family of functions.

-Another helpful way to look at `ap` is that it\'s the monadic equivalent of the familiar `(<*>)` operator: think of pronouncing `ap` as *apply*.
+Another helpful way to look at `ap` is that it's the monadic equivalent of the familiar `(<*>)` operator: think of pronouncing `ap` as *apply*.
 We can see this clearly when we compare the type signatures of the two functions.